Othernet-Project/librarian/docs/source/developers/components_exports.rst

     def awesome_command(args):
         ...

-The above example adds '--awsome-level' and '--ignore-lame' arguments.
+The above example adds '--awesome-level' and '--ignore-lame' arguments.
 Note that flags can be either a single string, or a list of strings.

 To find out more about writing command handlers, see